nxformat/nxformat.github.io/README.md

-#NX Specification [PKG4]
+#4th NX Format Specification [PKG5]

-This repository hosts the NX (PKG4) specification, which is currently under development.
+This repository hosts the 4th NX Format (PKG5) specification, which is currently under development.